 However, greater efforts are needed to open the CCA economies up to international trade and investment.
 CCA countries should seize the opportunity afforded by the current global upswing and various economic cooperation initiatives to further develop their infrastructure and integrate into the global value chain.
-In this context, increased exports of non-commodity goods and services provide a clear opportunity for higher, sustainable, and inclusive growth, while intra-regional trade should also be exploited.
-Countries should reduce tariff and non-tariff barriers and strengthen participation in multilateral trade initiatives led by the WTO.
-Greater capital account liberalization would help with financial sector development and growth, but countries will need to ensure banks are well-equipped to deal with larger and potentially more volatile capital flows.
-The China-backed Belt-Road Initiative (BRI) may bring massive investment flows to the region over the next decade.
+Increased exports of non-commodity goods and services provide a clear opportunity for higher, sustainable, and inclusive growth, and intraregional trade should also be exploited.
+CCA countries should reduce tariff and nontariff barriers and strengthen their participation in multilateral trade initiatives led by the WTO.
+Greater capital account liberalization would help with financial sector development and growth, but the countries will need to ensure that banks are well equipped to deal with larger and potentially more volatile capital flows.
+The China-backed Belt and Road Initiative (BRI) may bring massive investment flows to the region over the next decade.